-The Cool Beans custom retro trailer could very well be the prefect abode for the traveling cyclist who’s looking for a warm cabin, gourmet galley, smartphone monitoring and plenty of storage when there are no lodgings available.
+The Cool Beans custom retro trailer could very well be the prefect abode for the traveling cyclist who’s looking for a warm cabin, a gourmet galley, smartphone monitoring and plenty of storage when there are no lodgings available.

-The Cool Beans trailer offers accommodations for two including a cosy queen-size bed interior, rear lift-up kitchen and an egg-shaped profile with exposed wheels and guards.
+The Cool Beans trailer offers accommodations for two including a cosy queen-size bed interior, a rear lift-up kitchen and an egg-shaped profile with exposed wheels and guards.

 But, to set it apart from other bean-shaped trailers, it has plenty of hand-crafted bespoke touches such as D-shaped entry doors with glass porthole windows and a polished aluminum finish for the one-piece roof section and wheel fenders.

 Customers can also personalize their trailers with the option of any exterior color for the side walls and steel wheels.

 The Cool Beans trailer also comes with a 12V/240V power system, including an AGM battery with solar and Anderson plug connections that’s housed within a drawbar-mounted aluminum box that can be monitored remotely via a smart phone app.

 Additionally, the interior includes a rear backrest, two reading lamps, USB/12V charging ports, a roof hatch and a number of cupboards and drawers, while the rear kitchen includes a 2.2 cubic feet slide-out portable fridge, stainless sink with taps that’s connected to a 13 gallon water tank, a two-burner cooktop running off of a 9 pound propane bottle, LED lighting, charging points, bench-top and storage drawers.
 Moreover, the trailer is built with a steel chassis with an aluminum and plywood body.